 Our staff is built to teach each student individually, to develop the skills they need to thrive in mathematics, and to foster a love of learning.

-Jennifer has a bachelor's degree in Applied Mathematics.
-She spent four years as an officer in the Navy teaching mathematics and reactor dynamics in the Naval Nuclear Power School.
-Upon leaving the Navy, Jennifer found work as a technical instructor with Applied Materials, teaching operation, function, and maintenance of semiconductor manufacturing equipment.
+Jennifer Krull holds a bachelor's degree in Applied Mathematics and served as an officer in the U.S. Navy, teaching mathematics and reactor dynamics at the Naval Nuclear Power School.
+After the Navy, she became a technical instructor with Applied Materials, teaching semiconductor equipment operations.

 Favorite Number: 7, because as a youth I looked up what numbers were lucky and that one stood out.